sprocketsullivan/Boxplot/chapter1.md

   mutate(weight=volume+25+rnorm(n*2,0,10))

 ```
 Explore a new data set.
-This data set shows brain?? volumes of 100 male and 100 female participants as well as their body weight.
+This data set shows brain volumes of 100 male and 100 female participants and their body weight.

 `@instructions`
 We have created the variable my.data in the workspace.
-1. Use `summary()` to look at its structure.
+Use `summary()` to look at its structure.
-2. Calculate the mean of volume in the my.data dataframe.
+Calculate the mean of volume in the my.data dataframe.
-3. Use `aggregate()` to calculate the mean for each give gender
+Use `aggregate()` to calculate the mean for each give gender.
-4. Do the same for the standard deviation
+Do the same for the standard deviation.

 `@sample_code`
 ```{r}